 Lee Kuan Yew, the first Prime Minister of Singapore once said, “If you deprive yourself of offshore development and your competitors do not, you’re putting yourself out of business.”

 When offshore development services first began, in the late 90’s, the concept seemed to be almost absurd to businessmen across the globe.
-Some even thought of it as an act of “treating people like things.”
+Some even thought of it as an act of “treating people like things”, and the ethics of offshoring was being questioned.
 However, in today’s global scenario, offshore development is no longer the bogeyman it once used to be and is now considered as the unspoken international rule of business.
-Where once offshore development was seen only as a move by organizations to drive down operating costs, it is now seen as an investment to improve the quality of operations and accelerate speed to the market with scalable and flexible services.
+Where once offshore outsourcing was seen only as a move by organizations to drive down operating costs, it is now seen as an investment to improve the quality of operations and accelerate speed to the market with scalable and flexible services.

 There are umpteen reasons for this radical shift.
 Lower operational and labour costs, which, in turn, significantly impact an organization’s revenue continue to remain the primary reasons for offshoring.
 A well-executed offshore development project delivers definite savings to the business.
 Apart from this, offshoring allows the organization to focus on its core competency.
 The offshoring industry now stands as the epitome of innovation, an industry that focuses on delivering solutions that offer returns on investment rather than the pure cost reduction.
 Other reasons for offshoring include space management, scalability, and effective risk management.